-Here's what "A Day Without a Woman" looks like.
+Here's what "A Day Without a Woman" looks like

 #daywithoutawoman rally in San Jose.
 Love to all my fellow women. #IWD2017 pic.twitter.com/Tt6cFY8HhI— Doreen (@dorees15) March 8, 2017

 President Donald Trump, who was caught bragging about grabbing a woman's "pussy" without her consent, recognized the day on social media, where he insisted he has "tremendous respect for women."
-First Lady Melania Trump also made a rare appearance in Washington on Wednesday to host a luncheon honoring International Women's Day.
+First lady Melania Trump also made a rare appearance in Washington on Wednesday to host a luncheon honoring International Women's Day.
 Kellyanne Conway, Ivanka Trump, and Sen. Susan Collins (R-Maine) were among the guests in attendance.

 I have tremendous respect for women and the many roles they serve that are vital to the fabric of our society and our economy.— Donald J. Trump (@realDonaldTrump) March 8, 2017